 More suited to part time travellers would be some of the private companies which use the Iridium network, such as the following:

-TR Telecom offer plans similar to Telstra’s costing at $35 per month with $10 calls included, and have more flexibility with casual plans for a minimum four month period with no cancellation or reconnection fees.
-A new casual contract comes with a new number, and number can only be retained by paying a $20 monthly fee during the period that use is suspended.
+TR Telecom offer plans similar to Telstra, now costing at $40 per month with no calls included, but have more flexibility with casual plans for a minimum four month period with no cancellation or reconnection fees.
+A new casual contract comes with a new number.
 TRTelecom also offer pre-paid, satellite phone sales and hire.

 Fastwave offer sales and service plans, including pre paid options.
 They also have a hire service.